 - ½ oz Lime Juice

-- Add all ingredients to a shaker.
+- Combine ingredients with ice: Add all ingredients to a shaker.
 Fill with ice.

 ©No Spoon Necessary.
-All images and content are copyright protected.
+All images and content are under copyright protection.
 Please do not use any images without prior permission.
 If you want to reference this recipe please do so by linking directly to this post.